Mozilla announces Firefox will block trackers by default

 Firefox development starts with Firefox Nightly, which consists of the latest code packaged up every night for bleeding-edge testers.
 The first two protections are already available in Nightly — you can control both features from the Control Center menu (left-hand side of the address bar), where you’ll see a new “Content Blocking” section.

-In that section you can enable the blocking of slow-loading trackers or cross-site tracking through third-party cookies by clicking “Add Blocking…” next to the respective option.
+Here you can enable the blocking of slow-loading trackers or cross-site tracking through third-party cookies by clicking “Add Blocking…” next to the respective option.
 Check “Slow-Loading Trackers” to improve page load performance and/or check “Third-Party Cookies” and select “Trackers (recommended)” to block cross-site tracking cookies.
 Even in Nightly, these features still need to be enabled, but eventually they’ll be on by default.

 Tracking Protection